Call-for-Code/Embrace-Judicial-Reform/README.md

 ## Goal for this project

-The desired outcome of this effort is to create a technology solution that can have a measurable impact the problem statements and hills below.
+The desired outcome of this effort an open source technology solution that can have a measurable impact the problem statements and hills below.
 That solution can then be put to work within IBM and Red Hat, as well as society at large.